matuskalas/carpentrycon-2020/slides.md

 ### Hierarchical helpers

-class: left-column
+.left-column[

 - Helpers
   - They don't have to know "everything"
   - They can call in other helpers
 - Expert helpers (more about this role later)
   - They support helpers
-  - They cycle between breakout rooms
+  - They cycle between breakout rooms]

-class: right-column
+.right-column[

   ![Expert helpers cycle between breakout rooms while helpers are assigned to one specific breakout room](img/CC_hierarchical_helpers_illustration.png)
+]
 ---

 ## Required preparation, install times